MiCA

 4. Structured deposit; and

-5. Securitisation
+5. Securitisation.

 However, if your token qualifies as electronic money, as well as an e-money token (explained below), it is still subject to MiCA regulation.